joxa/joxa/doc/standard-library.rst

 ----

 This is a 'not equal' operator for Joxa.
-It is basically equivelent to (not (= ...)) or the erlang `=:=`
+It is basically equivalent to (not (= ...)) or the erlang `=:=`

 Example